Ross Kemp: Extreme World: Series 1 (2011)

 Ross Kemp returns to present another documentary series for Sky 1 named Ross Kemp: Extreme World.
 The series sees Kemp travel to places like Haiti and the Congo to learn more about the consequences of the 2011 Haiti earthquake and the ongoing conflict over Congo's mineral resources..

 Series 2 (2012)

-In the second series, Kemp returns to travel to places like Pakistan and East Africa to learn more about the battle for Karachi and the widespread belief in witchcraft respectively.
+In the second series, Kemp revisits his exploration of various locations, including Pakistan and East Africa.
+His travels take him to Karachi, where he delves into the battle for the city, and to East Africa, where he investigates the widespread belief in witchcraft.

 Series 3 (2014)

 Ross Kemp: Extreme World Series 3 sees Kemp gaining access to the places and people caught up in contemporary global issues.
 The most recent run saw Kemp examine the conflicts in Northern Ireland, poverty and corruption in Las Vegas the crack epidemic in Rio de Janeiro as well as India's huge sex-trafficking industry.

 Series 4 (2015)

-Series four takes Kemp to explore more of the world's issues.
-The series sees him meeting criminal biker gangs in Australia, following Iraqi and Syrian immigrants in Calais, and exploring South Africa’s rape epidemic.
+Series four takes Kemp on a journey to delve into a broader range of global issues.
+Throughout the series, he immerses himself in the world of criminal biker gangs in Australia, shadows Iraqi and Syrian immigrants in Calais, and investigates South Africa's rape epidemic, shedding light on pressing social challenges around the world.